 The herb’s bitter compounds contribute to its therapeutic properties.
 These same elements that flavor beer also interact with your nervous system to promote tranquility.
 Aromatic oils released during smoking may enhance the relaxation response through aromatherapy benefits.

 What to Expect: A subtle shift toward relaxation, reduced mental chatter, and physical tension release.
-Effects typically last one to three hours, making it ideal for preparing your mind and body for restful sleep.
+Effects typically last one to three hours, making hops ideal for preparing your mind and body for restful sleep.

 Hops: A key ingredient in brewing that contributes to the unique aroma, flavor, and preservative qualities of beer.